-10 Must-See Urbex Sites in Île-de-France: Adventure in the Heart of the Metropolis
+10 Must-See Urban Exploration Sites in Île-de-France: Adventure in the Heart of the Metropolis

-Although the Île-de-France is often associated with iconic monuments like the Eiffel Tower or the Louvre, it is also full of abandoned places that delight fans of urbex, or urban exploration.
-From disused industrial buildings to forgotten castles, the Île-de-France offers a rich playground for those looking to go off the beaten track.
-This article presents 10 urbex sites not to be missed in Île-de-France distributed in the departments of Paris , Hauts-de-Seine , Seine-Saint-Denis , Val-de-Marne , Seine-et-Marne , Yvelines , Essonne and Val d'Oise
+Although the Île-de-France region is often associated with iconic monuments like the Eiffel Tower or the Louvre, it also abounds with abandoned places that delight urban explorers.
+From disused industrial buildings to forgotten castles, the Île-de-France offers a rich playground for those looking to venture off the beaten path.
+This article presents 10 must-see urban exploration sites in the Île-de-France. distributed across the departments of Paris , Hauts-de-Seine , Seine-Saint-Denis , Val-de-Marne , Seine-et-Marne , Yvelines , Essonne and Val d'Oise

 The Call of Urbex in Île-de-France

-The Île-de-France, with its rich history and many abandoned buildings, offers a unique setting for urbex.
+Île-de-France, with its rich history and numerous abandoned buildings, offers a unique setting for urban exploration.

-From the suburbs to more rural areas, Île-de-France offers a variety of sites for all tastes in urban exploration.
+From the suburbs to more rural areas, Île-de-France offers a variety of sites for all tastes when it comes to urban exploration.

 Rules and Safety

-Urbex can be a risky activity, so knowing the basic rules for safe exploration is crucial.
+Urban exploration can be a risky activity.
+It is therefore crucial to know the basic rules for safe exploration.

 - Vexin Hospital - Mantes-la-Jolie